OpenLocalizationTestOrg/azure-docs-pr-test.pl-PL/articles/media-services/media-services-use-osmf-smooth-streaming-client-plugin.md

         private function loadMediaSource(sourceURL : String):void
         {
-            // Take an URL of SmoothStreamingSource's manifest and add it toohello page.
+            // Take an URL of SmoothStreamingSource's manifest and add it to the page.

             var resource:URLResource= new URLResource( sourceURL );